sleepy-byte/Cord19-Dask-Distributed-Analysis/journal.md

 After acknowlegding the only feasible (and compatible with the horizontal scalability logic) way of setting up data locality, I set up and filled NFS server.
 Today I will experiment a bit with how the cluster actually access the data.

 I filled the nfs server (`10.67.22.227`) with two version of the dataset, v30 and v50.

+Also, forgot to mention that since our VMs are single core I thought that the structure 4VMs : 1 Scheduler and worker + 3 worker, is not that good bc we would have a machine that struggles in doing both tasks.